Rohith-0605/Cricuit_Simulator/Circuit-Simulator---MATLAB/README.md

 This circuit simulator reads a text input file representing the circuit and determines the node voltages using the Modified Node Analysis algorithm.

-This circuit simulator works for any circuit which consist of only independent voltage sources, independent current sources and resistors.
+This circuit simulator works for any circuit which consist of only independent voltage sources, independent current sources and passive elements such as Resistors, Capacitors, Inductors.

 Text input file must include a net list of the circuit.
 Creating netlist is visualized by a image.
 Check "Netlist Example.PNG" file and also "Netlist Example.txt" file at Circuit Simulator directory.

 Modified Node Analysis (MNA) algorithm:

-MNA applied to a circuit with only passive elements (resistors) and independent current and voltage sources results in a matrix equation of the form:
+MNA applied to a circuit with only passive elements and independent current and voltage sources results in a matrix equation of the form:
 A ∙ x = z

+and based on the netlist example let's suppose we have

 For a circuit with n nodes and m independent voltage sources:
 • The A matrix, stated above: